Svalbard and Jan Mayen Wedding Traditions

 The Crown That Jingles Away Evil (Even Polar Bear Spirits)

-- Eco-conscious alternatives emerge (10% choose sustainable materials)
+- Eco-conscious alternatives are emerging with sustainable materials

 - Fur trim additions for warmth (because frostbite isn’t romantic)